Junha0Zhang/junha0Zhang.github.io/_pages/about.md

 ---
 Sichuan — California — Zurich

 Hi, I am Junhao Zhang!
 I am a graduate student, an engineer, and a software developer for biomedical imaging and neuronavigation.
+I was born and brought up in Sichuan, China.
+I graduated from University of California, Santa Barbara with degrees in physics and mechanical engineering.
+And I am currently a master student at ETH Zurich.
 I investigate noval medical imaging techniques and develop interactive visual representation of them for clinical analysis and medical intervention.
-My goal is to make neuroradiology and neurosurgery solutions affordable, accurate, and customizable for both doctors and patients using cutting-edge techniques.
+My goal is to make neuroradiology and neurosurgery solutions affordable, accurate, and convenient for both doctors and patients using cutting-edge technologies.